 - 2½ tablespoons ground cumin

 - 14 oz can crushed tomatoes

 - 1 cup vegetable broth

 For the Enchiladas

 - 1 batch of homemade enchilada sauce, see above

 - ½ cup olive oil

-- 1 12-oz package of frozen corn kernels (I use the Green Giant Steamers)
+- 1 package frozen corn kernels, 12-oz, I use the Green Giant Steamers

 - ½ teaspoon ground cumin

 - ⅓ cup shredded double cheddar cheese